sadiqshifa/RMAS/README.md

 ### Layer 3 — Control Matrix

 Maps each process step to a specific, testable control.
-For each control: what it does, how it's currently executed (Manual / Tool-assisted / Automated / Absent), what the failure mode looks like in practice, and where an agent can genuinely help.
+For each control: what it does, how it's currently executed, what the failure mode looks like in practice, and where an agent can genuinely help.

 Agent opportunity is rated on a four-tier scale — High, Medium, Low-Medium, and Low.
 The Low-Medium tier exists because some controls were initially rated Medium but are more honestly characterized as constrained by data availability or human accountability dependencies.
 Rounding up would have been misleading.
-The 22 High-rated controls are the agent build targets; the others are documented with honest explanations of why agent opportunity is limited.
+The 22 High-rated controls are the agent build targets.

 [→ SCRA Layer 3](docs/layer3-scra-control-matrix.md)